Not ready to enrol but want to learn more?

 - Use international methodologies for measuring, describing, and assessing emergency management activities, concepts, policies, missions, operations, and goals.

-- Assess threats and realities and plan actions for first and second responders, emergency managers, and their organizations.
+- Assess threats and realities and plan for first and second responders, emergency managers, and their organizations.

 - Engage in practical emergency management scenarios with follow-up reporting, including authoring brief disaster recovery and contingency plans, among others.

 Who Should Take This Certificate?